Reptiles and amphibians are two creatures that are often interchanged wrongly.

 6. Difference in Sight / Vision

-Both reptiles and amphibians possess eyes, which aid in their vision.
-But then, this sense of sight operates differently.
+Both reptiles and amphibians have eyes, which aid in their vision.
+However, this sense of sight operates differently.

 Since amphibians evolved to live on land and water, their eyes can function equally well above or below water.